 Thanksgiving is not the only time of year would should give thanks for all of our blessings.
 In hopes to keep my mind on what to be thankful for, I have a fun DIY Thankful sign for you.
 It’s all about some wood and rope.
 Woot!

 It’s a simple build that you can create with reclaimed wood, and can even be built from new wood.
-This project is versatile and can be changed up to suit your decor – paint it, change the word…do whatever you feel.
-The mini chalkboards make this thankful sign unique since it can be changed as you see fit.
+Also, this project is versatile and can be changed up to suit your decor – paint it, change the word…do whatever you feel.
+Likewise, the mini chalkboards make this thankful sign unique since it can be changed as you see fit.
 Have fun with it!
 My example is just that…an example.

 - 1 – 1″ x 6″ x 22″ board